Updated:

 • Scheduled breaks: 15 minutes between blocks for mental recovery

 Schedule these blocks like client meetings—non-negotiable time for your most important work.
 Mix in scheduled notification checks so you stay responsive without staying scattered.
+The result?
+Higher quality work completed faster, with less stress and mental fatigue.

 Time disappears faster than you think.
 One moment you're starting your morning routine, the next it's 3 PM and you're wondering where the day went.